numelon-oss/JavaDiscordComponents/README.md

 # 🧱 DiscordMessageComponents
-Java Library for Discord message object creation
-A Java Library which allows you to create discord message-related objects:
+DiscordMessageComponents is a Java library which allows you to create Discord message-related objects:
-- Webhook Message
+- Webhook Messages
-- Embeds 💬
+- Embeds
-    - Author 🧑🏻
+    - Author
-    - Body 📝
+    - Body
-    - Fields 🔖
+    - Fields
-    - Images 🌆
+    - Images
-    - Footer ⏰
+    - Footer
-- Attachments 🗂️
+- Attachments

 ...and serialise them into JSON strings later!